Windows 10: Find the original key on your computer

 To save the key, click the PowerShell window, drag the mouse pointer over the entire 25 character key, and then right-click.

-Although you will not see a dialog box open, the characters you selected have already been copied to the Clipboard.
-Paste the key into one text and save it in a safe place.
+Although you will not see a dialog open, the characters you chose have already been copied to the Clipboard.
+Paste the key into a text file and save it in a safe place.

 Written by giorgos